Jehovah's Witnesses and salvation: The anointed

 Jehovah's Witnesses believe that exactly 144,000 faithful Christians go to heaven to rule with Christ in the kingdom of God, referencing Revelation 14:1-4.
 The anointed will serve alongside Jesus as kings and priests to form a heavenly government that will rule over the earth for 1,000 years.
 These will perform priestly duties that will restore mankind to the righteous conditions that God originally intended.
 They believe most are already in heaven and that only a "remnant", or a small number, would be alive on earth during the last days.
-These will be immediately taken to heaven to join the rest, sometime during the great tribulation.
+These will be immediately taken to heaven some time during the great tribulation.
 The Witnesses understand Jesus’ words at John 3:3—"except a man be born again, he cannot see the kingdom of God"—to apply to the 144,000 who are "born again" as "anointed" sons of God in heaven.

-Witnesses believe that the New Testament, which they refer to as the Christian Greek Scriptures, is primarily directed to the anointed and by extension, to those associated with them.
+Jehovah's Witnesses are taught that the New Testament, which they refer to as the Christian Greek Scriptures, is primarily directed to the anointed and by extension, to those associated with them.
 They believe that the "Israel of God" (Galatians 6:16), "little flock" (Luke 12:32), "New Jerusalem," and "the bride, the Lamb's wife" (Revelation 21:2,9) in the New Testament also refer to the same group of anointed Christians.

-According to The Watchtower, anointed individuals receive a clear conviction from God’s holy spirit that they have been chosen, based on Romans 8:16.
-This experience may not be dramatic or outwardly visible, but it results in a deep internal awareness of a heavenly calling.
+According to The Watchtower, anointed individuals receive a clear conviction from God's holy spirit that they have been chosen, based on their understanding of Romans 8:16.
+This experience may not be dramatic or outwardly visible, but is described as a deep internal awareness of a heavenly calling.
 Those who receive this calling are said to have their hope and outlook transformed, coming to deeply desire life in heaven rather than on earth.
 Members who claim to be anointed are not given special treatment by other congregation members.
 Only those in the anointed class partake of the unleavened bread and wine at the yearly Memorial of Christ's Death.